 The RateSetter platform launched in 2010 and offers investors the ability to lend funds in the form of personal, business and property loans.
-The platform has a provision fund designed to cover any unexpected interest and capital losses.
-A large proportion of the portfolio currently relates to personal loans (73% based on 1 Jan 2019 data).
+The platform features a provision fund designed to cover any unexpected interest and capital losses, and further seeks to mitigate risk via diversification.

 RateSetter - Personal, business and property loans.